sarmadna/myconfig/README.md

 ### Rofi Configuration

-Create a new keyboard shortcu
+Create a new keyboard shortcut

 Add the following line